akorchyn/yurtur.top/docs/md/ud.md

 * Assisted designing NFT marketplace contract.
 * The tokens and NFTs are minted using a backend-generated signature, enhancing security and trust in the digital assets.
 * Passed the audit from the Casper Network.
-* Integrated and tested the functionality alongside to the core team.
+* Integrated and tested the functionality alongside to the core team

-## Technical Environment

-Casper Network, Smart Contracts, NFTs, Blockchain Integration, Backend Development, Security Testing